The Investigation

 The collection took the investigation as far as a collection can.
 The next move is acquisition.
 For the first time, there is an exact map of where to aim.

-The Sandia weapons-engineering lab generated this 189,000-character TOP SECRET file.
+The Sandia weapons-engineering lab generated this classified SECRET file.
 Edward Teller's name appears six times.
 The Atomic Energy Commission and Kirtland Air Force Base are named repeatedly.
 Embedded in the correspondence: UAP descriptions from the Southwest nuclear complex in the late 1940s, the same green fireball cluster the FBI was separately tracking.
 This is the first primary Sandia document in the collection, and it closes the geographic triangle of the Manhattan inheritor complex: Los Alamos, Sandia, and the production sites are now all directly represented in the UAP record.

 The investigation narrative is the story.
 The analyses are the data behind it.
 Each one is interactive and standalone.